php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 ### 3.1.
 Preamble

-For a _conforming autoloader_ to be able to transform an _autoloadable class name_ into a _resource path_, this specification describes a technique that MUST be applied or taken into account.
-When the technique is applied, the _conforming autoloader_ can autoload an _autoloadable class name_ from an existing _resource path_.
+For a _conforming autoloader_ to be able to transform an _autoloadable class name_ into a _file path_, this specification describes a technique that MUST be applied or taken into account.
+When the technique is applied, the _conforming autoloader_ can autoload an _autoloadable class name_ from an existing _class file_.

 Aside from technical considerations, this specification also imposes requirements on developers who want their classes to be autoloadable by a